 Who is Food Insecure?

-We've already mentioned how food insecurity in us most significantly impacts children, with all of the hungry children in America filling a city the size of New York.
+We've already mentioned how food insecurity most significantly impacts children, with all of the hungry children in America filling a city the size of New York.
 But which communities in rural areas are the hardest hit by food insecurity?

 The answer, however, is a challenge.